 Finding the right Vet-recommended Dog Foods isn’t always straightforward.
 To simplify the process, we compared leading products and shortlisted the ones that truly stand out.

-- Skin and coat health: Omega-6s and vitamin E
+- Supports Skin and Coat: Omega-6s and vitamin E for visible health

 - Veterinarian recommended

-2. Purina Pro Plan Veterinary Diets EN Gastroenteric Wet Dog Food
+2. Purina Pro Plan Veterinary Diets EN Gastroenteric Wet Food

-- High total digestibility: Promotes efficient nutrient absorption
+- High Digestibility: Promotes nutrient absorption for compromised GI systems

 3. Pawstruck Air Dried Real Beef Grain Free Dog Food

-- Grain-free and gluten-free: Suitable for sensitive or allergy-prone dogs
+- Grain-free and gluten-free for sensitive dogs and those on paleo-inspired diets

 - High beef content